ONLINE COURSES IN SCIENCE

 - instruction — three live one-hour sessions (3 hours per week), including lecture, labs, review of lab analyses, or other activities;

-Among the activities in this class:
+Among the activities in this course:

 - Live interaction.
 Students interact with the teacher and other students online, hear lectures, view images, and ask and answer questions.